bdasgupta02/order-warehouse/README.md

 - The potentially large amounts of data would need to scale horizontally through partitioning/sharding
 - The data could benefit from being portable, as it would improve its accessibility and mobility
 - Ingestions of files and order insertions should be fast, as this would hypothetically be a read-heavy storage system.
-- The underlying data should be tolerant to faults, as a minor corruption somewhere should not compromize an organization's entire repository of order-book data
+- The underlying data should be tolerant to faults, as a minor corruption somewhere should not compromise an organization's entire repository of order-book data
 - Queries should be fast as well, especially since the engine shouldn't manually query all historic state before a queried time to generate a snapshot of the order-book
 - Low memory/CPU overhead, especially for file ingestions which can take significant overhead for buffers etc.
 - Must provide abstraction for the end-developer, as they should see the warehouse as one big bucket to store and pull data from - instead of knowing the underlying complexities